Welcome, new developer, to SuiteCommerce, SuiteCommerce Advanced and SuiteCommerce MyAccount.

 Depending on you agreement with NetSuite, you may have to pay additional fees to access these courses.
 If you do not already have a NetSuite account or SuiteCommerce bundles provisioned to it, a demo account with the required bundles may be provisioned to you as part of the training course.
 Practicing your development skills and trying out new customizations should always happen in a non-production environment, such as a sandbox account.

 At the moment, we do not have a training course specifically for SuiteCommerce Advanced.
 Modern SuiteCommerce Advanced sites use the same technology of SuiteCommerce sites, so the training is largely applicable to those sites as well.
-If you are using a site that is running Kilimanjaro or older, you should still take the training but refer to pages on this site, such as Denali and Mont Blanc: Developing Your First SuiteCommerce Advanced Customization.

 Documentation is an important part of developing on any platform.
 All documentation is available through these sources: